Back to application guides

 Premium contract route

-• Best control of shape, cleanliness, and fines retention.
+• Designed for tighter control of shape, cleanliness, and fines retention, subject to validation.

 • Supports quality-sensitive urban concrete supply.